Celery: Cultivation

-North America

 In North America, commercial production of celery is dominated by the cultivar called 'Pascal' celery.
 Gardeners can grow a range of cultivars, many of which differ from the wild species, mainly in having stouter leaf stems.
 They are ranged under two classes, white and red.
 The stalks grow in tight, straight, parallel bunches, and are typically marketed fresh that way.
 They are sold without roots and only a small amount of green leaf remaining.

-The stalks can be eaten raw, or as an ingredient in salads, or as a flavoring in soups, stews, and pot roasts.
+The stalks can be eaten raw, or as an ingredient in salads, or as a flavouring in soups, stews, and pot roasts.